-Parents and legal guardians are encouraged to visit the school but should contact the front office at least a week in advance to arrange a visit during school hours.
+Parents and legal guardians wishing to visit the school should contact the front office, the school administrator, or their student's case manager at least a week in advance to arrange a visit during school hours.
+If less than a week of advance notice is given, the desired visit date may not be possible.
+All visitors must check in with the front desk to receive a visitor's badge.
+Parents and legal guardians conducting observations will be escorted at all times while in the building.

 If an interpreter is needed for any visiting parent or legal guardian, requests must be submitted as soon as possible so that arrangements can be made.
 With short notice, however, we cannot guarantee that interpreters will be available.
-All visitors must check in with the front desk to receive a visitor's badge.
-Visitors will be escorted to the designated area by school personnel.
-If less than a week of advance notice is given, parents or legal guardians should contact the KILT to set up an appointment.